-This is one of my favourite complaint email examples of all times.
+This is one of Sabine’s favourite complaint email examples of all times.

-It all started when two kittens moved in.
-They needed special kitten food, so I scanned the market.
+It all started when two kittens moved in with her.
+They needed special kitten food, so she scanned the market.
 And found a fun new brand with a wonderfully wacky website to introduce the team, including their own cats and dogs.
-Smitten with this approach, I bought two types of food.
-The kittens were delighted with the one, but they stopped eating when we gave them the other.
+Smitten with this approach, she bought two types of food.
+The kittens were delighted with the one, but they stopped eating when she gave them the other.

-So I wrote to let the team know — and included a photo of the kitties too:
+So Sabine wrote to let the team know — and included a photo of the kitties too:

 Dear Peter, Paul and Mary!

 I’m writing on behalf of my owners: Tabby Rumpleteazer and black kitten Mungojerrie.
 They’ve been eating your food since they moved in with us 4 weeks ago, and they go absolutely crazy for the chicken flavour.
 However, I must say that they complain quite a lot about the salmon version.
 At first I thought they may get used to fish food, but there’s really no improvement at all!
 It’s completely untouched when I come home at the end of the day.

 I’ve tried mixing the two, which makes it a little better, but in the interest of other kittens I thought I’d let you know.